Cake Mix Rolls

 - Oil, for brushing

-- In a large bowl, mix the yeast into the warm water and let it stand about 10 minutes.
+- In a large bowl, mix the yeast into the warm water to dissolve the yeast and let it stand about 10 minutes.
 Add the flour and cake mix and mix until well combined.
 Spread some flour on a counter or board, then knead the dough until no longer sticky.
 Add more flour if necessary.

 - Lightly oil a large bowl, and place the dough ball in.
 Roll it around until all sides are covered with oil.
 Cover with a wet towel (paper towel is fine) and let rise for about an hour, or until it’s double in size.